RoverPlatform/rover-ios/README.md

 Using the Rover Messages App, one can author rich messages to be delivered on proximity events.
 A [Message](https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/Model/Message.swift) can have different types of content:
  - A link to a website
+ - Deeplink within your app or another app
  - A landing page
  - Custom data defined at the time of message creation (```message.properties```)